Fedir Bohatyrchuk: Competes in three Canadian championships, 1954 Olympiad

-He played in three Closed Canadian Chess Championships.
-In 1949, he took 2nd at Arvida (winner was Maurice Fox), with 7/9, ahead of Daniel Yanofsky, Frank Anderson, and Povilas Vaitonis.
-In 1951, he tied for 3rd–4th places at Vancouver (winner was Povilas Vaitonis), with 8.5/12.
-In 1955, he tied for 3rd–5th at Ottawa (winner was Frank Anderson, ahead of Daniel Yanofsky).
+Bohatyrchuk played in three Closed Canadian Chess Championships.
+In 1949, he took second at Arvida (winner was Maurice Fox), with 7/9, ahead of Daniel Yanofsky, Frank Anderson, and Povilas Vaitonis.
+In 1951, he tied for third and fourth places at Vancouver (winner was Povilas Vaitonis), with 8.5/12.
+In 1955, Bohatyrchuk tied for third through fifth at Ottawa (the winner was Frank Anderson, ahead of Yanofsky).

 Bohatyrchuk, in his 62nd year, also represented Canada at the 11th Chess Olympiad at Amsterdam 1954, playing board four (+7−5=3).

 International Master

-In 1954, FIDE granted him the title of International Master.
+In 1954, FIDE granted Bohatyrchuk the title of International Master.
 His earlier achievements, particularly in USSR Championships, may have been sufficient for the higher Grandmaster title, but the Soviets blocked this for political reasons.

 Canadian Correspondence champion, International Correspondence Master

-In his late sixties he took up Correspondence chess, becoming Canadian Correspondence Chess Champion (1963, 1964) and playing 1st board for Canada at the Correspondence Chess Olympiad (1962–1965).
+Bohatyrchuk took up Correspondence chess in his late sixties, becoming Canadian Correspondence Chess Champion (1963, 1964) and playing first board for Canada at the Correspondence Chess Olympiad (1962–1965).
 In 1967, he was awarded the title of ICCF International Master, and was the top-rated correspondence player in Canada at the end of 1967, at age 75.